DozenLimeStone/Download-Tool/README.md

 That comes later.

 Usage of program: you would pass one argument ( link to file ) and it would be downloaded.
-The program is I hope staticly linked, if it is not, please comment in issues!

 Happy reading my code!